 This course requires students to produce a professional and academic portfolio that encompasses their academic experiences and professional aspirations.
-This will include courses taken, selected research papers and academic work as well as any professional experience pertinent to their current degree program.
+The portfolio includes courses taken, selected research papers and academic work as well as any professional experience pertinent to their current degree program.
 (1+0)